albeitreluctantly/react-native-theme-factory/README.md

 <h1>Precautions</h1>

 1) Before writing anything further i want to apologize for my English cause i'm not a native speaker.
 2) It's quite a raw version of readme yet, i will make it look more neat later.
-For now it's just a bare flow of mind in places)
+For now in places it's just a bare flow of mind)
 3) The library itself hasn't been very well tested so there can be bugs.
 Send me an issue if you found one.

 <h1>What are the features?</h1>